Skip to main content

 Your personal adviser will support you to understand different ways to look for employment and help you complete your CV and application.

-Applications for Luton Council jobs within pay ranges L1a-L3, care leavers will be guaranteed an interview for the job if they wish to declare themselves a care leaver and they meet the essential criteria for the role.
+Care leavers will be guaranteed an interview for applications for Luton Council jobs within pay ranges L1a to L3.
+This is on the conditions that you declare yourself a care leaver and you meet the essential criteria for the role.

 Luton Council Passport to Employment programme

-To support the Guaranteed Interview Scheme (GIS) available to our care leavers, Luton Adult Learning are able to provide employment skills support via the Passport to Employment programme.
-The programme has already proven to be effective in helping care leavers prepare for and perform at interview.
+To support the Guaranteed Interview Scheme (GIS) available to our care leavers, Luton Adult Learning is able to provide employment skills support via the Passport to Employment programme.
+The programme has already proven to be effective in helping care leavers prepare for, and perform at, interviews.

 Preparation for adulthood workshops